mist-devel/mist-binaries/cores/fpgagen/README.md

-# MIST port of fpgagen - Genesis/Megadrive core
+# MIST port of fpgagen - Genesis/Mega Drive core

-This core implements a Sega Genesis/Megadrigve for the MIST.
+This core implements a Sega Genesis/Mega Drive for the MIST.

-The cores main features
+The core's main features
   - Complete 68k and z80 CPU implementations
   - Video controller (VDP)
   - Stereo sound